surniaulula/wpsso/readme.txt

 	* None
 * *Improvements*
 	* Changed all http://wpsso.com/ URLs to https.
+	* Added transient caching of results when fetching size information for image URLs.
 	* Added a new WPSSO SSM extension to the "Extension Plugins and Pro Licenses" settings page.
 * *Bugfixes*
 	* None